lombardpress/lombardpress-schema/docs/critical.md

 ### Description

 Under normal circumstances the processor will generate, from the above described `rdg` types, text describing the particular reading.
 But a reading might represent a certain situation that the editor would like to describe, but is not handled by the processor.
-In that case the `witDetail` is handy (and preferred to resorting to the use of `rdg@type="manual"`), as its content should be added by the processor after the standard text of the reading type, but before the witness siglum.
+In that case the `witDetail` is handy (and preferred over resorting to the use of `rdg@type="manual"`), as its content should be added by the processor after the standard text of the reading type, but before the witness siglum.

 ### Rules

-1. The `witDetail` **MAY** take as children only text nodes and the `mentioned` element.
+1. `witDetail` **MAY** take as children only text nodes and the `mentioned` element.
 2. All references to the content of the established text or witness within `witDetail` should be wrapped in a `mentioned` element.
-3. The `witDetail` **MUST** have an `@wit` that points to the reading associated with this `witDetail`.
+3. `witDetail` **MUST** have an `@wit` that points to the reading associated with this `witDetail`.
   * The `witDetail` information should target only one reading.
 General notes meant to offer detail or information about the entire apparatus should be included in a `note` element which should appear at the end of the `app`.
 4. For ease of processing and clarity, `witDetail` elements should come immediately after the `rdg` with which it is associated.
-5. The `witDetail` **SHOULD** include an `@xml:lang`.
+5. `witDetail` **SHOULD** include an `@xml:lang`.
-6. The `witDetail` **SHOULD** be longer than 100 words, since it is expected that this note will be included in a printed *apparatus criticus*.
+6. `witDetail` **SHOULD** be longer than 100 words, since it is expected that this note will be included in a printed *apparatus criticus*.
 Longer notes should be included in an `app/note`.

 ### Example